vskarleas/ImagePulser/README.md

 The main objective of this project is to vectorize and simplify images obtained via a webcam using dynamic methods, particularly segment-based simplification.
 This process has several real-world applications such as:

 - Contour detection for image analysis
-- Geometric data compression and contour representation at different scales, useful in mapping and geographic information systems
+- Geometric data compression and contour representation at different scales, useful in mapping and geographic information systems.
 - And more...

 ---